Face masks update

 The emphasis is on fitted.

 In this instance fitted means the snood or gaiter can extend in a fitted form to snugly fit over and cover your nose and mouth.
 It must be secure around your neck and lower face with no gaps along the nose ridge or the top of the garment.
-This is designed to protect you from coronavirus.
+This is designed to protect you from COVID-19.
 It must be a sufficient face covering for this purpose.

 A loose-fitting snood or gaiter or scarf or bandana is not allowed.